ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 {% endfig %}

 Such a solution might be not enough for large and very greasy stains or for mold and fungi.
 In this case washing walls with sugar soap.
 To do it, dilute the right amount of soap in water, as stated in the instruction.
 Then clean the walls using a sponge.
-After you're finished, rinse the surface with clean water to avoid soapy residue.
+After you're finished, rinse the surface with clean water to avoid a soapy residue.

 {% faqItem %}
 {% faqQuestion %}